 Hufanga, now among the most sought after prep football players in Oregon high school history, wanted to earn his first scholarship offer by fall’s end.
 The versatile, two-way freshman was not successful.

 Miffed but unshaken, Hufanga went back to work and blossomed into one of the state’s top prospects.
-The Albany native secured his first offer in March 2016 and has picked up countless more since, ranging across the country from Washington to Michigan to Alabama.
+The Albany native secured his first offer in March of 2016 and has picked up countless more since, ranging across the country from Washington to Michigan to Alabama.

 “But what’s really cool about him is that he’s the same kid he was when he walked out here three years ago as a freshman.
 He’s very humble about the situation and he’s just a natural-born leader.”

 Standing 6-foot-1 at a rock-solid 200 pounds, Hufanga holds scholarship offers from every Pac-12 school except Stanford and Colorado.
 He is the country’s No. 1-ranked athlete for the class of 2018 by nearly every major recruiting service and is rated a five-star prospect by 247Sports and Scout.

 Hufanga, who does not plan to make a verbal commitment until December, will most likely be a safety in college.
 An opportunity to return kicks and occasionally play offense, much like recent college stars Adoree’ Jackson (USC) and Jabrill Peppers (Michigan), is appealing to the senior.